-To study this course successfully at A level, pupils will need GCSE grade 7 or above as a minimum in Mathematics and English.
+To study this course successfully at A level, pupils will need GCSE grade 6 or above as a minimum in Mathematics and GCSE grade 7 in English.
 There is no need for either Economics or Business to have been studied at GCSE.

-Note that it is not recommended for pupils to study both Business and Economics A Levels.
+Note that it is not recommended for pupils to study both Business and Economics A levels.